Dinna-wn/IOT-Deep-Learning/README.md

 # IOT-Deep-Learning

+Internet of things and deep learning in healthcare application :

 The ECG signal is measured using a wearable sensor node allowing high-frequency noise suppression.
 The collected data is transferred to the computer, which performs processing, extraction of R peaks using Continuous wavelet Transform (CWT) and heart rhythm classification using CNN pre-trained model AlexNet.

 Our system is an ECG monitoring based on Internet-of-Things (IoT) , where ECG data are gathered using portable monitoring device and transmitted directly to computer for feature extraction and classification.